Github Copilot Enterprise

 * An OpenAI-compatible backend

-* Validate that the proxy endpoint is functioning correctly
+* Validate that the gateway endpoint is functioning correctly

 {% hint style="warning" %}